oliwierptak/popo/README.md

 ### Example

-An example schema in YAML format, describing properties and relations of POPO objects.
+Simple schema in YAML format, describing properties and relations of POPO objects.

 In this case, `Foo` defines `Bar` as its property.